When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Introduction

-\item \emph{We characterize the set of optimal CPRR schemes that are favorable to all users.} In particular, we establish in the exogenous equilibrium setting that the optimal CPRR schemes are those that simultaneously minimize total system cost and level of wealth inequality among all CPRR schemes that are favorable to any user (see Figure~\ref{fig:combined}).
-To establish this claim, we (i) develop an explicit characterization of the income distribution of users after the completion of their trip, and (ii) prove a monotonic relationship between the minimum achievable level of wealth-inequality and the total system cost.
-Furthermore, when the discrete Gini coefficient is used as a measure of wealth inequality, we show that a simple max-min allocation of the refunds among user groups with different levels of income will be optimal.
+Next, we characterize the set of optimal CPRR schemes that are favorable to all users in the exogenous equilibrium setting.
+In particular, in Section~\ref{sec:optimality}, we establish the existence of CPRR schemes that simultaneously minimize total system cost and level of wealth inequality among all CPRR schemes that are favorable to any user (see \ifarxiv Figure~\ref{fig:combined}\else Fig.~\ref{fig:combined}\fi).
+Furthermore, we develop a method to compute the optimal CPRR scheme in Sections~\ref{sec:optTolls} and~\ref{sec:opt-scheme-kkt}.
+In particular, for a commonly used wealth inequality measure, the discrete Gini coefficient, we show that a simple max-min allocation of the refunds among user groups \ifarxiv with different levels of income will be optimal. \else with different incomes is optimal. \fi

-\item \emph{Finally, we show that even when users endogenize the effect of refunds on their travel decisions, the resultant equilibrium remains the same under any, aforementioned, optimal revenue refunding scheme.} We first present an example to illustrate that the endogenous equilibrium need not always coincide with the exogenous equilibrium.
-This is because, under the endogenous equilibrium model, users may have an incentive to deviate to increase their refund amount, and thereby decrease their travel costs.
-While the two equilibrium notions do not agree in general, we then show that any exogenous equilibrium induced by an optimal CPRR scheme is also an endogenous equilibrium. \end{enumerate}
+Finally, in Section~\ref{sec:endogenous}, we consider the endogenous equilibrium, a new notion we introduce, wherein users additionally consider refunds in their travel cost minimization.
+In this setting, we show that the optimal CPRR scheme is robust to coalitions, i.e., any exogenous equilibrium induced by an optimal CPRR scheme is also an endogenous equilibrium with coalitions.